More "Senior" (F1)

 that changed the game.
 Once

-in a decade or more, a car appears that moves stock-car racing 'up'
+in a decade or so, a car appears that moves stock-car racing 'up'

 or 'forward'.
-This one did it for the sixties, built
+This one did it for the early sixties, built

 by Johnny Brise, who won the World Championship with it in 1959